Sign In for Full Access

 Read more about the PACE approach: here

-Watch the following video, to deepen your understanding about what empathy looks like in practice:
+Watch the following video, to deepen your understanding about empathy, and how it differs from sympathy:

 The PACE model also emphasises the importance of repairing any ruptures that occur in interactions.
 Using the elements of PACE can restore trust and strengthen the attachment bond.
 Rupture and repair is part of any relationship, and strengthens the connection between people by building resilience.
 The focus does not need to be on ensuring that ruptures never occur, but that these ruptures are intentionally repaired.